gonmf/dakilang/README.md

 Let's now go back to how to implement a program that returns the value of the Fibonnaci sequence at position N. At first glance the solution would be:

 ```
-fib(1, 1).
+> fib(1, 1).
-fib(2, 1).
+> fib(2, 1).
-fib(N, Res) :- gt(N, 2, gt), sub(N, 1, N1), sub(N, 2, N2), fib(N1, X1), fib(N2, X2), add(X1, X2, Res).
+> fib(N, Res) :- gt(N, 2, gt), sub(N, 1, N1), sub(N, 2, N2), fib(N1, X1), fib(N2, X2), add(X1, X2, Res).
 ```

 Since this solution is recursive: a dependency on `fib` will try all solutions by expanding all clauses named `fib`, including itself; this may seem wrong at first.
 The Daki language interpreter, however, knows that the operator clauses can be evaluated before everything else in the clause tail.
-Therefore if the operator clause `gt` fails to unify when it's variables are set, we can abort the whole search subtree.
+Therefore if the operator clause `gt` fails to unify when it's variables are set, we can abort that whole search subtree.

 ### Clause conditions

-Depending on the interpreter to abort the whole search subtree because one of the clauses is falsifiable however still requires the whole clause tail to be expanded.
-In another example we may also not be able to fail to unify immediately.
+Depending on the interpreter to abort the whole search subtree because one of the clauses is falsifiable still requires the whole clause tail to be expanded, and sometimes multiple iterations depending on how long it takes for the operator clause to have it's variables set.
 The best solution would be to avoid expanding the clause tail in the first place.

 This is best achieved by using what we call _clause conditions_.
 Clause conditions are boolean tests evaluated before a clause is expanded, providing earlier search termination.
 With clause conditions our Fibonnaci program becomes:

 ```
-fib(1, 1).
+> fib(1, 1).
-fib(2, 1).
+> fib(2, 1).
-fib(N > 2, Res) :- sub(N, 1, N1), sub(N, 2, N2), fib(N1, X1), fib(N2, X2), add(X1, X2, Res).
+> fib(N > 2, Res) :- sub(N, 1, N1), sub(N, 2, N2), fib(N1, X1), fib(N2, X2), add(X1, X2, Res).
 ```

 The clause condition `fib(N > 2, Res)` restricts matching N to values greater than 2.
 The only other operators are `<` (lower than), `<=` (lower or equal to), `>=` (greater or equal to) and `<>` (different than). _Equal to_ semantics are already the default matching strategy used.
 The lower and greater than operators use alphabetical order for strings.